Santa Isabel, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Take care to find the right type.
-A lot of adapters available online are simply plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and N. It's important that you find the correct kind.
+A lot of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should work in most countries.
+This one works in most countries.

 Travel neck pillow